stolostron/multicloud-operators-application/docs/deployment.md

 The service account is `multicluster-operators-application`.

-The role `multicluster-operators-application` is binded to that service account.
+The role `multicluster-operators-application` binds to that service account.

 ### Deployment